jmwanderer/docworker/README.md

 DocWorker is a Flask web application for running GPT operations over DOCX files.

+To run DocWorker, you need an API Key from OpenAI.
+(Mine came with a $5 credit), and to install various Python modules using pip.
+Using venv is a good practice.

 All commands should be run from the top level of the project directory.

 ## Installation